The Guide to Mass Text Messaging for Schools

 If you’re only starting to research school text messaging services, here are some of the boxes you’ll want to tick when choosing one:

-- A lot of text messaging platforms allow you to either text 1-on-1 with customers or send bulk texts.
-You want a platform like SimpleTexting that will enable you to both.
-It gives you the flexibility to do everything from send emergency notifications to set up an SMS hotline.
+• A lot of text messaging platforms allow you to either text 1-on-1 with customers or send bulk texts.
+You want a platform like SimpleTexting that will enable you to do both.
+It gives you the flexibility to do everything from sending emergency notifications to setting up an SMS hotline.

-The final consideration is the cost of a school texting system.
+The final consideration is the cost of a school texting service.
 The per-message price is a huge factor.
-It’s also worth understanding if credits rollover from one month to the next.
+It’s also worth understanding if credits roll over from one month to the next.

-That’s it—everything you need to know about school texting one straightforward guide.
+That’s it — everything you need to know about school texting in one straightforward guide.
 The next step is to sign up for a 14-day free trial and try it for yourself.

 If you have more questions, you can also request a demo.
 Alternatively, you can text or call us at (866) 450-4185 or use the chat at the bottom of your screen.